 Careers in electrotechnology

 The electrotechnology industry continues to grow, ensuring that electrical skills are highly sought-after.
-Job prospects are good, with employment for qualified electricians expected to grow over the next five years (Job Outlook).
+Job prospects are good, with employment for qualified electricians expected to grow over the next five years (Labour Market Insights).
 Our graduates often find work in the building, construction and maintenance fields.

 This pre-vocational course at Victoria University Polytechnic can help you get your foot in the door.
 It will give you the industry skills and knowledge to gain access to a wide range of apprenticeships offered in the electrotechnology industry.
 Employers often prefer apprentice applicants that have undertaken a pre-apprenticeship.

 When you graduate, you could find employment in roles such as: